tfemby/RPI_USB_Gadgets/README.md

 these scripts has at least given you a proper chance in getting your Raspberry Pi based USB project to a roaring start!

+Now with Raspberry Pi OS: Trixie, it seems my intuition was correct.
+I've used these configurations on all of them and all of the scripts here seem to worked perfectly! :D

 ## Pre-Setup

 Prior to using these scripts, ensure that you've added the following to your `/boot/firmware/config.txt`: